This image depicts success in retail KPIs

 The retail software company Shopify published an excellent article on retail management strategy, which highlighted some examples of this process.
 They suggest that three basic questions should help retailers decide which business processes could be handed to a partner:

-- Can the tasks be described for someone else?
+• Can the tasks be described to someone else?
 Is it simple to do?

 This is a great summary.
 The Shopify article suggests processes such as content marketing, IT and web development, warehousing and fulfillment logistics, and admin processes—all of which could easily be outsourced to a specialist partner.